-The Industrial Development Corporation is a state-owned developing financial institution which is under the supervision of the Economic Development Department.
+The Industrial Development Corporation is a state-owned developing financial institution which is under the supervision of the Department of Economic Development and Tourism.
 It is mandated to act as an industrial development agency to facilitate, promote and to assist in the financing of industrial development funding activities.
 The corporation is a self-financing institution of which the South African government is the sole shareholder.
 The broad objective of the IDC is to contribute to the economic empowerment and the prosperity of black Africans, by developing viable economies which are sustainable as well as environmentally and socially responsible.
 One of IDC's objectives, through Agriculture Business Strategic Unit is to invest in the development of projects and businesses that either create new or expand local manufacturing capabilities and enhance competiveness.
-This is done by lowering production cost, expanding production capacity and promote value adding to agroprocessing activities.
+This is done by lowering production cost, expanding production capacity and promote value adding to agro-processing activities.
 Therefore, the grant focuses on agriculture and agro-processing that utilises and develops local and regional resources to supply domestic demand and increase participation in international trade.

 3.2.1.
-Agro-processing and agriculture strategic business unit (SBU)
+AGRO-PROCESSING AND AGRICULTURE STRATEGIC BUSINESS UNIT (SBU)

-This business unit provides support to a number of economically viable activities in agroprocessing (food and non-food) sectors such as:
+This business unit provides support to a number of economically viable activities in agro-processing (food and non-food) sectors such as: